How to Refine a Colour Grade in DaVinci Resolve

 How to Dial in the Look for Your Colour Grade

-At this stage, you’ll have already made great headway with the look you’re after, but now you can start to with the offset wheel and see if you want to do something like brighten up the footage, or make it a little moodier.
+At this stage, you’ll have already made great headway with the look you’re after, but now you can start to play with the offset wheel and see if you want to do something like brighten up the footage, or make it a little moodier.

 offset wheeloffset wheeloffset wheel